-Grayson Perry's celebrated series of tapestries, made during the filming of his Channel 4 documentary All in the Best Possible Taste, is touring the UK.
+Grayson Perry's celebrated series of tapestries, made during the filming of his Channel 4 documentary All in the Best Possible Taste.

 The artist's inspiration for the series was Hogarth's A Rake's Progress, the tale of a young man who squanders his inherited fortune and dies in a madhouse.
 The six tapestries chart the 'class journey' made by young Tim Rakewell and include many of the characters, incidents and objects Grayson Perry encountered on journeys through Sunderland, Tunbridge Wells and The Cotswolds for the television series 'All in the Best Possible Taste with Grayson Perry'.

-This major work, gifted to the Arts Council Collection and the British Council by the artist and Victoria Miro Gallery, London, and its UK tour is supported by Channel 4 Television, the Art Fund, Sfumato Foundation and AlixPartners.
-After the initial UK tour in 2013-14, the tapestries will be available as a loan to museums and galleries in the UK.
+The acquisition of this major work, gifted at reduced cost to the Arts Council Collection and the British Council by the artist and Victoria Miro Gallery, London, and its initial UK tour are supported by the Art Fund.

 Watch Jacky Klein explore the tapestries at their display in Bath.